Skip to content

 • Register the tools with UC AI

-• Create procedure that gets triggered an new ticket and calls UC AI with the correct parameters:
+• Create a procedure that gets triggered on a new ticket and calls UC AI with the correct parameters:

 declare